 Looking for a movie recommendation?
 Check out my list of the best movies of 2011 that you should watch.
-These are my top favorites – featuring some famous names, as well some new-comers and indie film-makers.
+These are my top favorites – featuring some famous names, as well as some new-comers and indie film-makers.

 The movie is directed by Tomas Alfredson and tells the story of a veteran spy trying to uncover a Soviet Agent within MI6.
 It is a dramatic thriller that gives you the best of the genre.
 It is a very well-made movie, with a strong screenplay and featuring some terrific performances by Gary Oldman, Colin Firth, Benedict Cumberbatch.

-The movie is an adaptation of Stieg Larsson’s novel and brings us in moody Sweden where the Journalist Mikael Blomkvist and Lisbeth Salander, a young computer hacker, are searching for a woman who has been missing for forty years.
+The movie is an adaptation of Stieg Larsson’s novel and brings us in moody to Sweden where the Journalist Mikael Blomkvist and Lisbeth Salander, a young computer hacker, are searching for a woman who has been missing for forty years.
 As usual David Fincher doesn’t disappoint – it is a story well-told, with both suspense and emotion.

 The movie, written and directed by Julia Leigh, was Palme d’Or nominee in 2011.It has a quite original screenplay and is something you wouldn’t come across every day.
-It is honest, provocative beautiful.
+It is honest, provocative and beautiful.

 This is the movie that put the Iranian Director Asghar Farhadi on the international cinematic map by winning him Best Foreign Language Film of the Year.
 It is a very human story, told within a political and social context.
-It is full of drama and tension but in the same time very genuine and original.
+It is full of drama and tension but at the same time very genuine and original.

 It is a documentary by the director Kim Ki-Duk looking back at his film career.
 To be honest, it is not as strong as his other movies, but it is a must if you are a fan.
-It is mix of artistic scenes, self-reflection, banality and philosophy.
+It is a mix of artistic scenes, self-reflection, banality and philosophy.
 It is both full of meaning and meaningless.

 Danis Tanovic is one of the most interesting Balkan directors and this movie makes no exception.
 The story touches some political and social issues but at the end it is just a human story of dreams and hopes.
 It is warm, funny, beautiful, yet deep on so many levels.